Table of Contents

 Empowering writers, not replacing them.

 Links are an important factor in Google’s algorithm.
-They are one of the many signals that the search engine uses to rank websites.
+They are one of the many signals the search engine uses to rank websites.
 In fact, links are so important that they can influence a website’s Domain Authority (DA) and Page Authority (PA).

 Domain Authority is a measure of how authoritative a website is.
 The higher the DA, the more likely it is that a website will rank high in search engine results pages (SERPs).
 Page Authority is a measure of how authoritative a specific page is.
 The higher the PA, the more likely it is that the page will rank high in SERPs for relevant queries.